 Fit and integration with the jacket or suit are important features that allow greater freedom of movement and the reduction of bulkiness as much as possible.
 Making sure that the back protector best adapts to your gear is crucial to ensure spontaneous gestures on the bike and less hassle.

 There are different sizes and types of back protector, covering different areas of the body.
 It is obviously true that the wider the area covered, the larger the protected surface.
 But you should also remember that it is fundamental to find the right balance between coverage and freedom of movement for the highest level of overall safety.

 To each its own, people say, and protection makes no exception.
 Lightness, breathability, coverage and impact absorption.
 There’s no excuse: Nowadays, every need can be met by increasingly advanced technologies able to condense a wealth of experience developed over nearly fifty years into a back protector weighing just a few grams, to the benefit of all those who need to tackle extreme conditions.
 The back protector is not an accessory, but something you can’t do without – to each their own.

-Wave D1 Air is the back protector meant to be inserted in racing suits, used also by MotoGP riders.
+Wave is the back protector meant to be inserted in racing suits, used also by MotoGP riders.
 Its external armor consists of rigid wavy plates that recall the armadillo shell, a perfect solution to dissipate impact forces on a wider area.
-Like Pro Speed, it features a honeycomb aluminum core, able to provide great impact protection although maintaining a very light structure.
+It features a honeycomb aluminum core, able to provide great impact protection although maintaining a very light structure.
 Reduced thickness is a further strength that ensures perfect integration inside the suits.

 As you may have guessed, there are many factors to consider when choosing the right back protector for your needs – however, what you can’t do without is a (certified) level of protection and comfort that to us always translates into safety.